-Table 6.
-Troubleshooting table Step Problem Possible Reason Solution Column drips too slow or Pressure used for Adjust pressure until the column drips too fast during packing. column packing is about once every 5 seconds. inappropriate for the tubing size of the slurry viscosity.
-Pressure on the newly Possible that the Reverse the column on the HPLC and packed column increases column bed has pump at a low flow rate.
-Slowly increase over time or is unstable. not settled, a frit is the flow rate and observe if pressure is clogged or that the stable.
-Although uncommon, it may be tubing was crushed necessary to repack the column. during packing.
+Table 2 Table 2 Troubleshooting table Step Problem Possible reason Solution 7 Column drips too slow or too fast during packing.
+Pressure used for column packing is inappropriate for the tubing size or the slurry viscosity.
+Adjust pressure until the column drips about once every 5 s.
+10 Pressure on the newly packed column increases over time or is unstable.
+It is possible that the column bed has not settled, a frit is clogged or that the tubing was crushed during packing.
+Reverse the column on the HPLC and pump at a low flow rate.
+Slowly increase the flow rate and observe if pressure is stable.
+Although uncommon, it may be necessary to repack the column.
+It is possible that the P6 resin has compressed and become unstable.
+Repack a column using a lower gas pressure of ~100 p.s.i.
+Table continued

-Possible that the P6 resin has compressed and become unstable.
-Repack a column using a lower gas pressure ~100 psi.
-No protein signal on mass spectrometer Electrospray current has exceeded maximum limit and stopped electrospray.
+Table 2 Table 2 (continued) Step Problem Possible reason Solution 16,23 No protein signal on mass spectrometer Electrospray current has exceeded maximum limit and stopped electrospray.
 Most mass spectrometers have a maximum electrospray current programed into the system.
-If a high ionic strength mobile phase is used without a proper resistor tubing, the ESI current may exceed the upper limit.
+If a high ionic strength mobile phase is used without proper resistor tubing, the ESI current may exceed the upper limit.
 Stop the experiment and add a longer piece of resistor tubing to reduce the ESI current.
-Low protein signal on mass spectrometer High electrospray current leading to reduced sensitivity.
-Depending on the ionic strength of the mobile phase, the length of the resistor tubing may need to be optimized for best sensitivity.
-We have found that a resistor tubing long enough to keep the ESI current below 50 μAmps seems to give the best sensitivity.
-High electrospray current Resistor tube is too short, or not connected properly.
+Low protein signal on mass spectrometer High electrospray current leading to reduced sensitivity Depending on the ionic strength of the mobile phase, the length of the resistor tubing may need to be optimized for best sensitivity.
+We have found that resistor tubing long enough to keep the ESI current below 50 μA seems to give the best sensitivity.
+High electrospray current The resistor tube is too short or not connected properly.
 Ensure that the resistor tube is connected between the ESI probe and ground.
 Use a longer resistor tube.
-Salt buildup on ESI probe tip.
-Sometimes if the ESI probe is not flushed sufficiently after use, salts can build up on the tip causing high ESI currents and/or corona discharge.
+Salt buildup on ESI probe tip Sometimes if the ESI probe is not flushed sufficiently after use, salts can build up on the tip, causing high ESI currents and/or corona discharge.
 Ensure that the probe is flushed thoroughly with water and then methanol after every use.

-Hi igh HPLC pressure Precipitate from a Sometimes it is possible to resolve this sample has problem by disconnecting the column, entered the reversing the direction and restarting column, or sample flow at a low flow rate, letting the has aggregated on column exit drip into waste.
-After the column. sufficient flushing time, reverse the column back to the original direction and continue the experiment.
-If the problem is not resolved a new column may be necessary.
-De econvolution artifacts Analyte does not Adjust the charge state range and mass fall within the set range to include the analyte(s) present in charge or mass the data.
-Although uncommon, if range, or advanced artifacts are still present, it may be parameters are not necessary to change the advanced appropriate for parameters. experimental data.
+23 High HPLC pressure Precipitate from a sample has entered the column, or sample has aggregated on the column.
+Sometimes it is possible to resolve this problem by disconnecting the column, reversing the direction and restarting flow at a low flow rate, letting the column exit drip into waste.
+After sufficient flushing time, reverse the column back to the original direction and continue the experiment.
+If the problem is not resolved, a new column may be necessary.
+24Ax, Bviii,Cxxi Deconvolution artifacts Analyte does not fall within the set charge or mass range, or advanced parameters are not appropriate for experimental data.
+Adjust the charge state range and mass range to include the analyte(s) present in the data.
+Although uncommon, if artifacts are still present, it may be necessary to change the advanced parameters.